api3dao/old-api3-docs/docs/airnode/next/grp-developers/call-an-airnode.md

 > <img src="../assets/images/call-an-airnode.png"/>

 In the above diagram a requester makes a request to the AirnodeRrp.sol contract which emits an event.
 This event is retrieved by the Airnode during its next run cycle.
-Airnode then gathers the requested data from the API and creates a transaction to call the function `fulfill()` in AirnodeRrp.sol which in turn makes a callback to the function `myFulfill` in the requester.
+It then verifies whether the request should be responded to by calling the [authorizers](../concepts/authorization.html).
+If the request is authorized, Airnode proceeds with creating a response transaction.
+It first gathers the requested data from the API and then attempts to call the `fulfill()` function in AirnodeRrp.sol which in turn makes a callback to the function `myFulfill` in the requester.
 This response transaction is covered by sponsor using the sponsor wallet.

 This remainder of this doc focuses on the requester implementation, it's deployment and sponsoring.